 In 2016, the longest cable car line was opened for anyone who wishes to conquer the roof of Indochina with a length of 6292.5m.
 Now the cable car needs only 15 minutes to take you to the peak, compared to 2 days of trekking on foot, it’s quite a difference.
 However, reaching the 3143 height by walking is still considered a great feat for non-professional trekkers and here are tips for those who want to take up the challenge:

 How many paths to Fansipan?

-For a long time, conquering Fansipan is considered as the greatest achievement for a local traveler.
-Nowadays, Fansipan is also attracting foreign travelers and tourists to challenge with three different paths.
+For a long time, conquering Fansipan is considered as the greatest achievement for a local traveller.
+Nowadays, Fansipan is also attracting foreign travellers and tourists to challenge with three different paths.
 The easiest and shortest path is from Tram Ton to the top then back with the same way.
 This 8km long path doesn’t require much fitness and strength so it’s the best choice for first-timers.
 It takes you only 2-3 days to submit the top.
 The second path is from Tram Ton through Muong Hoa valley, Cat Cat stream, along the east flank of Hoang Lien range.
-The path is 19,5km long featured with beautiful scenery of azaleas forest and cedrus forest.
-You will have to spend 4 days for this path with much more difficulties than the previous one.
+The path is 19,5km long featured with beautiful scenery of azaleas forest and Cedrus forest.
+You will have to spend 4 days on this path with much more difficulties than the previous one.
 Climbers will face not only slippery slopes but also dangerous cliffs.
-The third path is the hardest of all and only for professional climbers which starts from Sin Chai village at height of 1260m.
+The third path is the hardest of all and only for professional climbers which start from Sin Chai village at the height of 1260m.
 After the tragic accident of a British trekker, this path is even more dangerous than ever.

 Here we listed some tips for those who choose the first path: